UdayLab/PAMI/docs/manuals/spatialDatabase.md

  3  | 4 | Point(5 0)
  4  | 5 | Point(4 0)    Point(5 0)

-### Rules to create spatiotemporal database
-Rules to create the spatiotemporal database are similar to the rules to create [temporal database](temporalDatabase.html).
+__Note:__ The rules to create geo-referential temporal database are same as the rules to create a temporal database.
-The rules are as follows:
-1. Since TID of a transaction implicitly represents the row number, this information can be ignored to save space.
-1. The first column of every transaction must represent a timestamp.
-1. The timestamp of the first transaction must always be 1.
-The timestamps of remaining transactions follow thereafter.
-   In other words, the timestamps in a temporal database must be relative to each other, rather than absolute timestamps.
+In other words, the format to create geo-referential temporal database is as follows:
-1. Irregular time gaps can exist between the transactions.
-1. Multiple transactions can have a same timestamp.
-In other words, multiple transactions can occur at a particular timestamp.

- Please refer to [temporal database](temporalDatabase.html) to get more details on a temporal database.

-### Spatiotemporal database format
-The format of a spatiotemporal database is as follows:

     timestamp<sep>spatialItem1<sep>spatialItem2<sep>...<sep>spatialItemN